Stephenson Underwear Mill

-Stephenson Underwear Mill is a historic textile mill located at South Bend, St. Joseph County, Indiana.
+Stephenson Underwear Mill is a historic textile mill located at South Bend, Indiana.
 It was built in 1916, and is a three-story, rectangular, nine-bay reinforced concrete building with brick curtain walls.
 It features a parapet with concrete coping and concrete panels on each side of the front panels.
 The building was rehabilitated for use as apartments in the early-1990s.

 It was listed on the National Register of Historic Places in 1995.